node-cache/node-cache/README.md

   npm install node-cache
 ```

-Or just require the `node_cache.js` file to get the superclass
+Or just require the `node_cache.js` file to get the superclass.

+Also, if you use TypeScript you can install TypeScript definition file using [DTSM](https://github.com/vvakame/dtsm), or [TSD](https://github.com/DefinitelyTyped/tsd), or just copy the [file](https://github.com/borisyankov/DefinitelyTyped/blob/master/node-cache/node-cache.d.ts) to your project.

 # Examples: